Albion, Rhode Island

-Albion is a village and historic district in Lincoln, Rhode Island, in the United States.
+Albion is a village and historic district in Lincoln, Rhode Island, United States.

 Albion is home to several mill buildings, churches, and the Kirkbrae Country Club golf course.
-The historic Blackstone River flows through the center of the mill village with the Blackstone River Greenway, a dual use bicycle & pedestrian path running along the river.
+The historic Blackstone River flows through the center of the mill village with the Blackstone River Greenway, a dual use bicycle and pedestrian path running along the river.
 Albion Falls is a waterfall along the Blackstone River, and the Albion Bridge crosses the river just downstream from Albion Dam, built in 1916 to power the Albion Mill, now a condominium complex.
 The word "Albion", from which the mill and village take their name, is the oldest name for Great Britain.
 The still-active Providence and Worcester Railroad passes through Albion.